etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 changes default root password and shuts down telnet daemon to prevent infection.

-This attack was more against a general purpose Linux computer.
-Before we analyze a more IoT specific attack, let's take a closer look at IoT technology.
+The Mirai attack was more against a general purpose Linux computer.
+Before we analyze a more IoT specific attack, let's take a closer look what's inside an IoT system.

 What's inside an IoT system?
 ============================

-There is currently no established standards or reference architecture in regards to IoT.
+There is currently no established standards or architecture in regards to IoT.
 Yet, many implementations are aligned to the following layered design.

-At the very bottom of the stack reside actuators (such as motors, valves ...) and sensors.
+At the very bottom of the stack reside sensors and actuators.
+The sensors are typically hardwired into the next component of the stack which is an "embedded system".

-In terms of sensor types in the IoT, we can encounter light, sound, temperature, accelerometers, gas, emission, proximity, moisture, vibration and many other kinds of sensors.

-The sensors are frequently hardwired into the next component of the stack which is an "embedded system".
+The embedded system could be more or less powerful (like RAspberry Pi or Arduino).
+They are joint into a network along with the next component which is a gateway.

-Broadly speaking, there is a spectrum of embedded systems.
-At the higher end we have a fully fledged computers featuring multi-code CPUs, gigabytes of RAM and writable flash storage.

-At the lower end we would find devices optimized for low power consumption at the expense of being slower and cheaper.
-Examples from consumer land include Arduino, Pinoccio, ESP8266 and others.

-Either way, embedded system reads measurements from one or many sensors and/or powers actuators.

-Now, embedded systems, especially MCUs may not be powerful enough to keep/pre-process moderate amount of data or run full TCP/IP stack to communicate with upper layers.

-For the latter reason there exist alternative, simplified wireless network stacks optimized for low power operations.
-Frequently, embedded systems are joint into so-called sensors network and talk to each others.

-To cache/aggregate data and adapt WSNs to TCP/IP for further Internet connectivity, at the third layer of the stack we may encounter so-called IoT gateways.
+IoT gateway, if present, provides data storage and Internet connectivity for the rest of the IoT network.

-Finally, either IoT gateways or powerful embedded systems (that can talk to Internet directly) talk to a server on the Internet, push data and receive commands.
-Those servers are collectively called "cloud".

-Many cloud computing companies offer specialized IoT solutions geared towards IoT use cases.

-Most importantly, CSPs support the data feed and control protocols that are native to IoT (CoAP, MQTT, REST API), offer large data storage and purpose-built analytics engines.
-They also offer Web-UIs or REST APIs to ease data consumption.
+Finally, the gateways maintain a connection with servers on the Internet which are collectively called "cloud".
+The cloud accumulates and processes the data coming from IoT and sends out commands.

-Armed with a knowledge of a typical IoT architecture, let's look at the other attack...
+Armed with a knowledge of a typical IoT architecture, we are approaching the next attack story...

 The story of a plug
 ===================

 Multiple security researchers run into this kind of IoT device.
 It's essentially a remotely controlled power outlet.
 You can turn it on/off from your mobile phone whilst in the room or anywhere on the Internet.
-Or may be not just you?

-Let's see how security analysts looked into this little gadget...

-Let's look at the app.
-Android apps are easier to decompose and analyze.
-From analyzing the app it turns out that phone and plug communicate over a simple text protocol.
-But messages are indeed AES encrypted.
-With a symmetric key.
+The researchers started their analysis from looking at the mobile application for Android.
+They decompiled it and studied the code.
+They figured that smartphone and plug communicate over a simple text protocol.
+Each message contains plug's MAC address and an optional password that owner may set (or leave it empty).

-App is bundled with a Linux shared library.
+Protocol messages are AES encrypted.
+So the researched looked into the encryption subsystem.
+Turns out that the app is bundled with a Linux shared library.
 Running `strings` over the library reveals a few strings that look promising.

-Researhers tried candidate keys by capturing a packet from mobile phone and trying to AES decipher it with a key.
-Once a clear text protocol message shows up -- we get the key!
-This key is common for all plugs!
+Then researchers tried candidate keys by capturing a packet produced by mobile phone and trying to AES decipher it with a key.
+Ultimately, they found the right one which is common for all plugs!

-At the protocol level, each plug is addressed my its MAC address and is password protected.
-There is a default password and users are not required to change it upon deployment.

-But how remote control works?
-Wireshark reveals a persistent TCP connection.
-To some server in China.

-When turning smart plug through cell Internet, similar AES blobs come over TCP connection.

-Let's search for other plugs in the cloud!
-For that we need to connect to the cloud as mobile app does and send protocol messages.
-But we need two things: plug's MAC and password.
-Turns out that MACs are generally adjustent to each other so brute forcing is easy.
-Secondly, many users leave default password.
+Now, the plug in advertised as remotely controlled.
+Researchers looked what's on the network and found that plug maintains a persistent TCP connection with a server in China.
+Wireshark reveals that plug uses the same protocol for server communication.
+So they connected to server and found many plugs connected to that server by trying adjacent MAC addresses.

 By this point security researcher can manipulate other people's plugs around the globe.
 By manipulate I mean not just turning them on and off at random times.